MiracleSheep/Python_Pygame_TestTubeGame/README.md

   It will feature the game and also perhaps an algorithym capable of solving the game on its own.

 ## Features
-  * A test tube sorting game with up to ten colours
+  * A liquid sorting game with up to ten colours
-  * A variable number of test tubes depending on player choice
+  * A variable number of test tubes and colours depending on player choice
+  * A variable number of undos depending on player choice
   * Difficulty settings

-  * A hint system
-  * Maybe an algorithym that can solve the game on it's own
+  ## Tools used

-#### Current Status: Unfinished
+#### Current Status: Finished
-  * Logic mostly finished